James W. C. Pennington

 James William Charles Pennington (c.
 1807 – October 22, 1870) was an American historian, abolitionist, orator, minister, writer, and social organizer.
-Pennington is the first known Black student to attend Yale University.
+Pennington is the first Black student known to have attended Yale University.
 He was ordained as a minister in the Congregational Church, later also serving in Presbyterian churches for congregations in Hartford, Connecticut, and New York.
 After the Civil War, he served congregations in Natchez, Mississippi, Portland, Maine, and Jacksonville, Florida.

-In the Antebellum period, Pennington was an abolitionist, and among the American delegates to the Second World Conference on Slavery in London.
+In the Antebellum period, Pennington was an abolitionist, and among the American delegates to the Second World Conference on Slavery in London in 1843.
 In 1850, he happened to be in Scotland when the Fugitive Slave Act was passed by the US Congress.
 As it increased the risk for fugitive slaves in the North, Pennington stayed in the British Isles while friends worked to buy his freedom from his former master and then from his estate.
 Pennington raised funds for the abolition movement on the public lecture circuit in England.

 Pennington wrote and published what is considered the first history of blacks in the United States, The Origin and History of the Colored People (1841).
 His memoir, The Fugitive Blacksmith, was first published in 1849 in London.